-Council Bluffs' City Charter grants the Mayor executive power which means that the mayor's office has direct responsibility for both city administrative over site as well as the performance of all city ceremonial responsibility.
+The Council Bluffs City Charter grants the mayor executive power, which means that the mayor's office has direct responsibility for city administrative oversight and city ceremonial responsibilities.
 The role of the Council Bluffs City Council is to approve the ordinances (laws) and resolutions (policies) by which the city's government must operate.
-It is the strict compliance with these ordinances and resolutions that guide the mayor's office in the performance of its official duties.
+The strict compliance with these ordinances and resolutions guides the mayor's office in the performance of its official duties.

 Hanging on the wall in Mayor Walsh's office is a 1910 photograph of his great grandfather, J.F.
 Wilcox, speaking with Teddy Roosevelt about various issues facing Council Bluffs back at the turn of the 20th century.
 Since that conversation took place, six generations of Walsh's family have been proud to call Council Bluffs their home.
-The Mayor knows that ownership in any home means constantly addressing the necessity for scheduled ongoing maintenance and, when appropriate, designing plans for significant improvements in targeted areas so that our hometown doesn't deteriorate in value, but instead continues to thrive for future generations.
-Walsh sees this ongoing preservation effort as the principal role of city government and he interprets as one of his mayoral duties to be a leader toward that effort.
+The mayor knows that ownership in any home means constantly addressing the necessity for scheduled ongoing maintenance and, when appropriate, designing plans for significant improvements in targeted areas so that our hometown doesn't deteriorate in value but continues to thrive for future generations.
+Walsh sees this ongoing preservation effort as the principal role of city government, and he interprets it as one of his mayoral duties to be a leader toward that effort.

-Voters first elected Walsh to the Council Bluffs City Council 1995.
-For the next 18 years he served the City in that capacity until becoming Mayor in January of 2014.
+Voters first elected Walsh to the Council Bluffs City Council in 1996 and as the mayor in January of 2014.
 During his time in elected office, Council Bluffs has been through many positive changes.
 Walsh believes that this is due to the accomplishments of a competent, dedicated city staff supported by a visionary City Council.
-Of course, future challenges await our community but through planned strategic effort supported by appropriate asset allocation we will find ourselves prepared, knowing we can be proactive in meeting and overcoming these challenges.
+Of course, future challenges await our community.
+Through planned strategic effort supported by appropriate asset allocation, we are proactive in meeting and overcoming these challenges.
 It is through these organized efforts that we find the true meaning to our community slogan, "Council Bluffs; Unlike Anywhere Else.
 On Purpose."